 Fiberglass is applied in layers of dry fiberglass mat that's saturated with resin, which is a very thick liquid that requires a catalyst in order to harden.
 You can find fiberglass repair kits with the mat, resin, and catalyst or hardener online or at a local auto parts supply store.

 Things You'll Need

-Put on safety glasses and grind the rough edges of the damaged PVC smooth using a dye grinder.
+Put on safety glasses and grind the rough edges of the damaged PVC smooth using a die grinder.
 If there is a deep fracture, grind the damaged PVC out of the middle of the crack and gradually taper the edges.
-Lightly grind six inches all the way around the damage, being careful not to go deep into the PVC.
+Lightly grind 6 inches all the way around the damage, being careful not to go deep into the PVC.

 Wipe the damaged area clean using a rag and acetone.

-Cut three layers of fiberglass mat using a razor knife that completely cover the damage.
-Make each layer 1/4 smaller than the last so the edges of the repair are tapered and not ledges.
+Use a razor knife to cut three layers of fiberglass mat that completely covers the damage.
+Make each layer 1/4 inch smaller than the last so the edges of the repair are tapered and not ledges.

-Mix the fiberglass resin with the catalyst in a small bucket.
-Use a wooden stir stick in order to thoroughly mix the resin.
+Follow the product instructions for the amounts of fiberglass resin and catalyst to use and mix in a small bucket.
+Use a wooden stir stick to thoroughly mix the catalyst with thee resin.

 Step 5: Apply the Resin to the Repair Surface